mxcop/mxcop/content/articles/amanatides-and-woo.md

 vec3 tmax = (pos - entry_pos + max(step, 0)) / rd;
 ```

-Adding only the positive part of our `step` is important because each grid cells origin lies in its top left.<br>
+Adding only the positive part of our `step` is important because each grid cells origin lies in its top left.
-So when our ray is moving in the positive direction, we need to adjust for that fact,<br>
+So when our ray is moving in the positive direction, we need to adjust for that fact,
 while in the negative direction it is already correct.

-Dividing by the ray direction is done to transform our `tmax` into the *"ray direction space"*.<br>
+Dividing by the ray direction is done to transform our `tmax` into the *"ray direction space"*.
 This is important because later we will be updating `tmax` using our `delta`.

 **Finally!** We have everything setup, and we're ready to start traversing!